lastingParadox/ff-site/archive-to-markdown/md/ff2/police-brutality.md

 **TheBlade** _(25-Jun-18 03:26 PM)_

-_Jim looks around corner and ducks beneath some stray shots from Seth._
+_Jim looks around a corner and ducks beneath some stray shots from Seth._

 > The hell is going on here?